Endometriosis is not a hormonal condition. It’s affected by estrogen but it’s not caused by estrogen or “estrogen

 What does that mean for treatment?

-For one thing, it means that contraceptive pills and injections are basically the wrong tools for the job.
-They can relieve symptoms for some women (which is good), but there’s actually no clear evidence that the pill works for endometriosis.
+For one thing, it means that contraceptive pills and injections are the wrong tools for the job.
+They can relieve symptoms for some women, but not for everyone.
+And there’s officially no clear evidence that the pill works for endometriosis.

 Natural hormone-balancing treatment is not much better.
 In my twenty years as a clinician, I have never seen that hormone-modulating herbs such as Vitex can do much, if anything, for endometriosis.

 The future of endometriosis treatment is immune treatment.
 Let’s take a look.